koriroys/pakyow-docs/docs/helpers/request.md

     request.action      # the action called in this request request.format      # the format used in this request (defaults to HTML) request.error       # the error that occurred during the request

-See a full explanation of the Request & Response objects here (TODO link).